Interested-Deving-1896/kde-eco-website/content/blog/2023-04-18-sok23-kde-eco-selenium-project-3.md

 The "Baby Word Processor" activity includes a simple word processor which provides children the ability to easily write their first texts.
 The activity allows for saving, deleting, and loading text files.

 I started by modifying the activity QML Code of "Baby Word Processor".
 I have added Accessible code to the Load and Save buttons in the activity.
-Below you can find the modified QML code:
+Below you can find the modified QML code in order to in order to be able to save text and reload them later on:

 ```
  GCButton {
     id: loadButton
     textSize: "regular"
     width: parent.width
-    Accessible.name: "Load"
+    Accessible.name: "Load the file"
     text: qsTr("Load")
     onClicked: {
         keyboard.hide = true;